 1. Connect your system with secure WiFi

 The fundamental thing always connects with a secure WiFi network.
 Your WiFi router password must be safe and confidential.
-Your home network must have a strong password that contains a variety of characters and symbols to prevent cybercriminals from easily breaking into your network.
-Retaining a default-set password or not having a strong password is like leaving the door open for the cybercriminals.
+Your home network must have a strong password that contains a variety of characters and symbols to prevent cyber criminals from easily breaking into your network.
+Retaining a default-set password or not having a strong password is like leaving the door open for cyber criminals.
 They are looking for any vulnerability to access your network and confidential company data.
 Changing your password frequently is also a great way to keep the door locked on your devices.

 It would be more secure if you consider using separate security for your guest/family/IoT devices than your work WiFi.
 If you want to go with an extra layer of security, think about executing a firewall.